Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 80,000 feet.
 The altimeter includes a barometric scale for setting local pressure with the knob on the indicator.
 Works in either electric (normal operation mode) or pneumatic (STBY) mode, switchable via a spring-loaded three position switch labelled RESET and STBY.
+When held in RESET for more than 3 seconds the system will be reset and moved out of STBY.

 ## Vertical Velocity Indicator